 The ratio of the 7 blended spices is not fixed and it differs from each shops.
 Some shops blend plenty of sesame seeds, while other shops blend plenty of Sanshou (Japanese spice).
 So each shop offers different tastes of Shichimi.

 The reason why I like Yagenbori's Shichimi spice is that their blending is exactly to my taste.
-It contains lot of Sanshou (Japanese spices) and it smells so good.
-Yagenbori's Shichimi is the best!
+It contains a lot of Sanshou (Japanese spices) and it smells so good.
+Yagenbori's Shichimi is the best for me.
 I am sure I am not the only one who thinks so.
-In fact, Yagenbori is one of the most popular Shichimi brands in Japan and Yagenbori has more than 370 years of business history.
+In fact, Yagenbori is one of the most popular Shichimi brands in Japan and Yagenbori has more than 380 years of business history.

 If you are interested in Japanese spices, don't miss Yagenbori.
 Yagenbori is a tiny shop on Shin-nakamise street.
 You don't know where the street is?
 OK, just ask someone on a street in Asakusa.
 Everybody living in Asakusa knows where Yagengori is.

 Related Web sites

 Yabenbori official site